-The Senior Non-Preferred Notes and any relative Coupons are direct and unsecured obligations of the Issuer, ranking junior to the Senior Preferred Notes and the Deposit Notes and conditional as described below, and rank pari passu and without any preference among themselves.
-The claims in respect of principal, interest and any other amount (including, without limitation, any damages awarded for breach of the Issuer's obligations) in respect of the Senior Non-Preferred Notes and any relative Coupons will, in the event of the winding up or dissolution of the Issuer (other than an Excluded Dissolution), rank:
+The Senior Non-Preferred Notes and any relative Coupons are direct and unsecured obligations of the Issuer and, subject to the Insolvency Act (and any other Ranking Legislation), constitute Secondary Non-Preferential Debts under the Insolvency Act (and any other Ranking Legislation), ranking pari passu and without any preference among themselves.

+Accordingly, subject to the Insolvency Act (and any other Ranking Legislation), claims in respect of principal, interest and any other amount (including, without limitation, any damages awarded for breach of the Issuer's obligations) in respect of the Senior Non-Preferred Notes and any relative Coupons will, in the event of the winding up or dissolution of the Issuer (subject as otherwise provided in an Excluded Dissolution), rank as provided for Secondary Non-Preferential Debts in the Insolvency Act (and any other Ranking Legislation), and therefore:

-- (i) junior in right of payment in the manner provided in the Trust Deed to all Senior Claims; - (ii) pari passu with all other Senior Non-Preferred Claims; and - (iii) in priority to all Subordinated Claims.
+- (i) junior in right of payment to all Senior Claims; - (ii) pari passu with all other Senior Non-Preferred Claims; and - (iii) in priority to all Subordinated Claims. - (b) Waiver of Set-off